hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250808645v1-quick-on-the-uptake-eliciting-implicit-intents-from-human-demonstrat.md

 ---
 layout: default
-title: Quick on the Uptake: Eliciting Implicit Intents from Human Demonstrations for Personalized Mobile-Use Agents
+title: "Quick on the Uptake: Eliciting Implicit Intents from Human Demonstrations for Personalized Mobile-Use Agents"
 ---

 # Quick on the Uptake: Eliciting Implicit Intents from Human Demonstrations for Personalized Mobile-Use Agents